nativescript-vue/nativescript-vue.org/content/docs/en/elements/components/side-drawer.md

 Vue.use(RadSideDrawer);
 ```

-Then you can use it on your .vue file:
+You can now use the component on your `.vue` file.
 ## Basic use
 ```html
 <Page>